 For the cake:

 - Add eggs one at a time, beating on medium speed after each, until fully incorporated.
-Add vanilla and Greek yogurt, and beat on low to medium speed until incorporated.
+Add vanilla and almond extracts and beat briefly to combine.

 - Spread the batter into a greased 9-inch springform pan (or a high-sided 9" round cake pan, if you don't have a springform).
-Arrange halved plums, cut side down, over top of the batter.
-Feel free to really crowd them in there - the high the plum-to-cake ratio, the better.
-Top with crumb topping before baking (see below).
+Arrange sliced plums, skin up in whatever pattern you like, over top of the batter.
+Feel free to really crowd them in there – the higher the plum-to-cake ratio, the better.

-- Sprinkle crumb mixture evenly over top of the plums and cake batter.
-Bake for 55-60 minutes, until risen, browned, and a tester inserted in the center of the cake comes out clean or with a few moist crumbs.
+- Brush melted butter evenly over top of the plums and cake batter.
+Sprinkle the remaining tablespoon of sugar evenly over top.
+Bake for 45-50 minutes, until risen, browned, and a tester inserted in the center of the cake comes out clean or with a few moist crumbs.

-- Cool completely before serving at room temperature with yogurt and hot coffee!
+- Cool completely before serving at room temperature!